Rebecca Goring: AFL Women's career

-Goring grew up in Geelong, Victoria, before graduating from the Melbourne Conservatorium of Music in 2016, having studied jazz and improvisation.
-Whilst studying, she also played football for Melbourne University Football Club.
+Music career

 Goring is a guitarist and singer-songwriter who has performed both as a solo artist and in various bands.
 Additionally, she is the director of the Sweethearts Junior Academy, a music group based in Geelong for young girls.

+Since 2022 Goring has been a member of Heavy Moss, a psych-pop band led by King Gizzard and the Lizard Wizard bassist Lucas Harwood.